poiteam/fw-PoiBeacon-nRF52/README.md

 - Developed with nRF SDK 17.1.0
 - Softdevice s132 Developed for nRF52832
 - Softdevice s112 Developed for nRF52810
+- Softdevice s132 Developed for PCA10040 DK Board

 ## Beacon Default Description

+- You can find all this information in poi_beacon.h file.

 - Device Name                    = "nRF52832"
 - Beacon Info Data Length        =  0x17   //                          1 Byte